“Geography explains the past, illuminates the present and prepares us for the future. What could be more important than that?” Michael Palin.

 Geography goes well with a wide range of subjects including:

-Geography is a broad based subject which enables students to develop skills in data analysis, literacy, spatial awareness, problem solving and group work, that are much valued by universities and employers alike.
+Geography is a broad based subject which enables students to develop skills in data analysis, literacy, spatial awareness, problem-solving and group work, skills much valued by universities and employers alike.
 Many of our students go on to take a degree in Geography or a related subject such as Economics, International Relations and Environmental Science, but for others the course enhances skills relevant to many other subjects.